intel-ai-tce/ai-documents/AEM/oneccl-release-notes.md

 - NIC filtering by name is now supported for OFI-based multi-NIC
 - IPv6 is now supported for key-value store (KVS)
 ## Known issues and limitations
-- Limitations imposed by Intel®  DPC++ compiler:
-  - SYCL buffers cannot be used from different queues
 - The 'using namespace oneapi;' directive is not recommended, as it may result in compilation errors when oneCCL is used with other oneAPI libraries.
 You can instead create a namespace alias for oneCCL, e.g.

 namespace oneccl = ::oneapi::ccl;
 oneccl::allreduce(...);

+- Limitations imposed by Intel® oneAPI DPC++ Compiler:
+  - SYCL buffers cannot be used from different queues

 </details>